NullZeal/Basic-Cplusplus-Exercices-Set/README.md

 These exercices contain exercices about variables and control flows.

-Exercice 10 is probably the most substantial, especially the version
+Exercice 10 is probably the most substantial, especially the "v2-Vector-Erasing-Version".